davified/batect-tensorflow-demo/README.md

 # TODOs:
 - add unit test script
-- add tensorboard command
+- [x] add tensorboard command
 - add CI
-- refactor
+- refactor shell scripts
+- draw diagram for batect
+    - what you want to do (e.g. python train.py)
+    - run in a docker container
+    - batect command
+    - callers of batect: developers, CI